palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

 The other options are below.

 The server hosting the ZIP doesn't always provide the most up-to-date resource (as we have `documented <https://github.com/california-civic-data-coalition/django-calaccess-raw-data/issues/1487>`_).
-As such, a ``CommandError`` will be raised under any of the following conditions:
+As such, a ``CommandError`` will be raised under either of the following conditions:

-* If ``downloadcalaccessrawdata`` is not called from the command-line (presumably, then, it was called by ``updatecalaccessrawdata``), and the ``RawDataVersion`` instance of the download command doesn't match the most recently started update.
-* If the ``ETag`` in the initial HEAD request made by ``downloadcalaccessrawdata`` does not match the ``ETag`` in the subsequent GET request.
 * If the actual size of the ZIP does not match the value of the ``Content-Length`` in the HEAD response.
+* If the ``Last-modified`` of HEAD and GET are more than five minutes apart.

 Options
 ```````